Jbleezy/BO2-Reimagined/README.md

 * Players no longer fall off the map when using the slide
 * Zombies killed by an elevator no longer respawn
 * Zombies are no longer killed while spawning in a stationary elevator
-* Zombies no longer spawn in the Dragon Rooftop area when in the Shopping Mall area
+* Zombies no longer spawn in the Dragon Rooftop area when players are in the Shopping Mall area
-* Zombies no longer spawn across from the debris in the Buddha Room area when the debris is closed
+* Zombies no longer spawn in the area across from the debris in the Buddha Room area when the debris is uncleared
 * Zombies no longer fall off the map when traversing down to the Shopping Mall Level 1A zone
 * Leapers no longer fall off the map when traversing up to the Escape Pod Ground zone
 * Fixed weapon model angle on upside down Mystery Box
 * Fixed height of the elevators in the Dragon Rooftop Level 1B zone
 * Fixed position of an elevator perk in the Sweatshop area and Dragon Rooftop area
 * Fixed zombies spawning in the elevator below the Shopping Mall Level 3B zone when in the Shopping Mall Level 3B zone
-* Fixed zombies not bleeding out in the Shopping Mall Level 1B zone when the debris is closed and there are no players in the zone
+* Fixed zombies not bleeding out in the Shopping Mall Level 1B zone when the debris is uncleared and there are no players in the zone
 * Fixed Who's Who vision filter showing momentarily when the game ended
 * Quest: added "Benn - High Risers" song
 * Quest: elevator symbols can be activated without players on every symbol